 Here are five things you can do to reduce the creation of new debt and even begin to pay off existing debt.

-1. Make security a priority.
 Ignoring a problem doesn’t make it go away.
 Your organization needs to make a commitment to security.
-This means creating and empowering a Software Security Group (SSG) that owns the integration of security into the development process.
+This means creating and empowering a software security group (SSG) that owns the integration of security into the development process.

 While death and taxes are unavoidable, we still take measures to avoid and prevent both.
 The same is true with technical debt.
 Understanding how technical debt is incurred allows your business to create a proactive strategy to be successful in the reduction of new debt creation and will allow you to pay back the technical debt you have already incurred.

 Jim Ivers is the senior director of marketing within Synopsys' Software Integrity Group where he leads all aspects of SIG's global marketing strategies, branding initiatives, and programs, as well as product management and product marketing.
 Jim is a 30-year technology veteran who has spent the last ten years in IT security.
 Prior to Synopsys, Jim was the CMO at companies such as Cigital, Covata, Triumfant, Vovici, and Cybertrust, a $200M security solutions provider that was sold to Verizon Business.
 Jim also served as VP of Marketing for webMethods and VP of Product Management for Information Builders.